-Person-to-person communication often involves diagrams, charts, white boards, and other shared surfaces.
+Person-to-person communication often involves diagrams, charts, and drawings on white boards and other shared surfaces.
 People point, mark, highlight, underscore, and use other gestures to help disambiguate what they are saying.
-Being able to use multiple modalities, i.e., speech and gesture, to communicate ideas is especially crucial for spatial information [1,4,6,21].
-The ability to understand spatial representations, and to use them appropriately in dialogue, is a critical skill that we need to embed in software, in order to create systems that understand the users they are interacting with.
+Being able to use multiple modalities, i.e., speech and gesture, to communicate ideas is especially crucial for spatial information [1,5,7,16,27].
+The ability to understand spatial representations, and to use them appropriately in dialogue, is a critical skill that we need to embed in software, in order to create systems that better understand the users they are interacting with.